OverlappingElvis/chelone/README.md

 Chelone is an interpreter for a subset of the Logo programming language (mostly the turtle parts) implemented in [chevrotain](https://raw.githubusercontent.com/SAP/chevrotain/).

+This is *not* a full implementation of Logo, but is generally compatible with its syntax.

 ## Usage

 -   `npm install`